This article will help you with the first steps of a QA setup for your Customer Support heroes!

 When you set the value up, Kaizo will automatically provide random tickets that have been handled/solved by the agent that week in your Scorecard.

 - Open "Settings" in the top right corner of your Village

 - Select QA Template and scroll all the way down until you see this part:

-You can choose what type of tickets you want to see in your Scorecard:
+You can choose what type of tickets you want to see on your Scorecard:

-- Solved and handled conversations: Means that all of the tickets where an agent left a comment (whether it's Internal or External) will be shown in the Scorecard to be rated
+- Solved and handled conversations: This means that all of the tickets where an agent left a comment (whether it's Internal or External) will be shown in the Scorecard to be rated

 - Solved conversations: Only tickets that have been solved by this agent will be shown in the Scorecard.
 (Note: it might be that the agent did not give any reply to the customer in the ticket, just only solved it/merged into another one — but it still will be shown in the Scorecard so you can rate it)

-- Either set up number of tickets to rate
+- Either set up a number of tickets to rate

 - Or the percentage of all solved/handled conversations.
 For example, your agent solved 100 tickets the previous week and you set up to have at least 10% of tickets solved to rate — this will give the total number of 10 random tickets to rate in Scorecard.